A table describing the differences between demand generation and lead generation

 Examples of lead generation strategies

-After you generate interest in your product using demand gen, lead generation comes into the picture.
-It’s aim?
-To capture the most interested audience members as leads.
-Once you have a pipeline full of prospects, lead gen works to nurture them into customers.
+Once you've generated interest through demand gen, lead generation takes over.
+Its aim: capture your most interested prospects as leads.
+Once you have a pipeline full of prospects, you nurture them into customers through lead generation.

-Like with demand gen, lead generation strategies also need to be tailored to your target audience.
+Like demand gen, tailor your lead generation strategies to your target audience.
 While most of the tactics you’ll use between the two will differ, some are relevant to both — like paid media.
 In cases like this, you’ll need to refine your strategy based on your ICP and where and how you want to reach them.

 1. Middle-of-the-funnel content marketing

-Middle-of-the-funnel (MOFU) content nurtures leads’ interest by educating them about your product and how it solves their specific problem.
+MOFU content educates leads about your product and how it solves their specific problem.

 Examples of MOFU content you can use include product comparison posts, case studies, white papers, product-led webinars, and eBooks.
 You can gate most of this content to capture lead information and grow your pipeline.